-Cavendish Cof E School is committed to providing equality of opportunities and access for all pupils.
+Cavendish C of E School is committed to providing equality of opportunities and access for all pupils.
 In context of the curriculum this means opportunities are given to all regardless of their difficulties or disabilities, and reasonable adjustments are made to ensure accessibility.

-Lessons provide opportunities for all to succeed through inclusive, differentiated and when needed adapted plans through the use of a variety of teaching styles and strategies.
+Lessons provide opportunities for all to succeed through inclusive, differentiated and when needed adapted plans using a variety of teaching styles and strategies.
 Teachers ensure they have due regard for the setting of suitable, challenging learning objectives and outcomes.
 These respond to pupils' needs and aim to overcome potential barriers to learning and assessment for all pupils.

 Teachers and Learning Support Assistants (LSAs) attend SEND courses and training as appropriate to support specific needs.
-Teachers and LSAs work closely with the Head Teacher/SENDCo to address pupils' needs, reviewing; EHCP and SEND Support targets regularly and liaising with specialist and support services.
+Teachers and LSAs work closely with the Head Teacher/SENDCo to address pupils' needs, reviewing; EHCPs, SEND Support targets and provision maps regularly and liaising with specialist support services.